nmeum/zig-riscv-embedded/README.md

 experimenting with the zig programming language on freestanding RISCV.
 The application targets the [SiFive FE310-G000][fe310 manual] or more specifically the [HiFive 1][hifive1 website].
-While possible to run the application on "real hardware" it can also be run using an emulator.
+While possible to run the application on "real hardware", it can also be run using an emulator.

-The application uses slightly linker scripts and assembler startup code copied from the [RIOT project][riot fe310].
+The application uses slightly modified linker scripts and assembler startup code copied from the [RIOT project][riot fe310].
 Refer to the license headers of the different files for more information.

 ## Building